Launching NASA’s search for life

 Science to Story

-Faced with scattered legacy visuals and brand inconsistency from over 12 years of project development, our team embarked on an identity and science communication challenge to synthesize decades of NASA work into one inspiring story.
+Faced with scattered legacy visuals and brand inconsistency from over 12 years of project development, our creative team embarked on a challenge to synthesize decades of NASA work into one inspiring story.
+Shipping the pole banner design (below) was one of many identity-defining moments for the project.

 2 of 8